Case study

 Award-winning new product

-Donna will be turning to the HFDIN for support as she works to promote her newest product: a gluten-free, FODMAP-friendly seeded cracker mix that people can bake at home with the addition of only one store cupboard ingredient.
+Donna is now working to promote her newest product: a gluten-free, FODMAP-friendly seeded cracker mix that people can bake at home with the addition of only one store cupboard ingredient.
 The development of the Seeded Cracker Mix was supported by our innovation team in the form of a Small Innovation Grant, which provided Donna with consultancy, testing and initial specialist accreditation.
-It’s already won a Highly Commended award at the Scottish Retail Food & Drink Awards - something she was encouraged to apply for by the HFDIN - and been shortlisted in three categories at the Nourish Awards 2021.
+It’s already won a Highly Commended award at the Scottish Retail Food & Drink Awards - something she was encouraged to apply for though HIE's support - and been shortlisted in three categories at the Nourish Awards 2021.

 About the HFDIN

-The Highland Food & Drink Innovation Network is a Northern Innovation Hub project run by HIE that supports food and drink companies across the region to promote and develop new collaborations, identify opportunities for growth, improve productivity and access new markets.
+The Highland Food & Drink Innovation Network is a Northern Innovation Hub project, now known as the Food and Drink TechHUB, run by HIE that supports food and drink companies across the region to promote and develop new collaborations, identify opportunities for growth, improve productivity and access new markets.

 About the Small Innovation Grant